rollbar/rollbar-gem/README.md

 ## [The Scope](#the-scope)

-The scope an object, instance of `Rollbar::Scope` that stores the "environment" for a certain moment or situation.
-For ex, the Rails middleware defines the scope in a way similar to this:
+The scope an object, an instance of `Rollbar::Scope` that stores the current context data for a certain moment or situation.
+For example, the Rails middleware defines the scope in a way similar to this:

 ```ruby
 scope = {request: request_data,